Qumulo/docs/rest-api-guide/active-directory/ad_sids_sid_uid.md

 category: /Active Directory
 methods:
   get:
+    summary: Return the UID for the given SID as found by issuing an AD query against the current domain the cluster is joined to.
     parameters:
+    - name: sid
-    - description: The SID to use to look up a UID
+      description: The SID to use to look up a UID
-      name: sid
       required: true
-    preview: false
     response_body:
       schema: "{\n  \"description\": \"api_ad_uid\",\n  \"type\": \"object\",\n  \"\
         properties\": {\n    \"uid\": {\n      \"description\": \"uid\",\n      \"\